fabianopinto/smoker/README.md

 [![CI](https://github.com/fabianopinto/smoker/actions/workflows/ci.yml/badge.svg)](https://github.com/fabianopinto/smoker/actions/workflows/ci.yml)

+A smoke testing framework designed to test external systems with BDD support through Cucumber.js.
+Built with modern TypeScript best practices and deployable as an AWS Lambda function, this framework allows you to run smoke tests against any target system either locally or in the cloud.

-A smoke testing framework with BDD support through Cucumber.js, unit testing with Vitest, and modern TypeScript best practices.
-This project implements the Cucumber.js World pattern for state management between steps and a configuration system for flexible test parameters.
-It serves as a skeleton for building robust test suites with behavior-driven development.
+This project implements the Cucumber.js World pattern for state management between test steps and provides a flexible configuration system for test parameters. **The BDD feature files are intended to test external target systems**, not the framework itself, which is fully tested with its own unit and integration tests.

 ## Project Structure